waynodiablo/Oystercard/yelpv1.md

 ...
 context 'editing restaurants' do

-  before do
+  before {Restaurant.create name: 'KFC'}
-    Restaurant.create(name:'KFC')
-  end

-  it 'lets a user edit a restaurant' do visit '/restaurants' click_link 'Edit KFC' fill_in 'Name', with: 'Kentucky Fried Chicken'
+  scenario 'let a user edit a restaurant' do visit '/restaurants' click_link 'Edit KFC' fill_in 'Name', with: 'Kentucky Fried Chicken'